-I look upon the yacht as a floating home / hotel and the water toys are an important part.
-We carry kayaks, paddle boards, 2 jet ski’s, a 4 seater Jet boat, a fast tender and very often take a 10 meter chase boat with us.
-As well as fishing equipment and diving equipment, The list goes on and on.
+I look upon the yacht as a floating home/hotel and the water toys are an important part.
+We carry kayaks, paddleboards, 2 jet ski’s, a 4 seater Jetboat, a fast tender and very often take a 10m chase boat with us.
+As well as fishing equipment and diving equipment, the list goes on and on.

 Do you see your yacht as a tool for business and entertainment, or for pleasure with friends and family?

-You can’t look upon a yacht as a tool for business, it will never make money, the charters are contribution towards running costs.
-It is simply a expensive hobby.
+You can’t look upon a yacht as a tool for business, it will never make money, the charters are a contribution towards running costs.
+It is simply an expensive hobby.

 If you would like to view Ocean Emerald at the Thailand Yacht Show, make sure you secure your tickets by clicking here.